UniversityOfHelsinkiCS/palaute/documentation/cronjobs.md

 # Cronjobs

 Norppa backend currently runs several cronjobs, which include mailing, database view refreshing and precaching.

-Cronjobs are currently the #1 reason why Norppa cannot be scaled to multiple instances, and future efforts should consider extracting them away from the backend and avoid adding new cronjobs.
+If future developers are interested in scaling Norppa backend to multiple instances, cron obs are the main blocker.
+One should then mark one instance as a master instance that runs the cronjobs.

 |             Name              | Who runs |                                        Why                                        |                  When                   | Priority |
 | :---------------------------: | :------: | :-------------------------------------------------------------------------------: | :-------------------------------------: | :------: |